 10. Frank Lloyd Wright’s Ennis House

 Spectacular sums up the residence billionaire Ron Burkle spent $17 million to restore.
-A Los Angeles landmark located in Los Feliz, the home features concrete columns, enormous leaded glass windows, marble and hardwood floors, coffered ceilings, custom light fixtures, walls of mosaic tile, multiple balconies, patios, and wraparound walkways.
+A Los Angeles landmark in Los Feliz, the home features concrete columns, enormous leaded glass windows, marble and hardwood floors, coffered ceilings, custom light fixtures, mosaic tile walls, and multiple balconies, patios, and wraparound walkways.
 The residence hit the market in July with an asking price of $23 million.
 The home is currently still for sale.

 Get ahead of your house goals.
 Subscribe here and let us know how we can help you in 2019.